movelrobotics/easy-deploy-release/README_INTERNAL.md

 Before publishing a release:

-- Download and extract the latest config release.
+- Update `release-config.yml` (deploy scope, config refs, version, image tags).
-- Update `manifests/ros1-release.yaml` and/or `manifests/ros2-release.yaml`.
+  - For the legacy manual path instead: update `manifests/ros1-release.yaml` and/or `manifests/ros2-release.yaml` and provide a local config directory.
-- Confirm the config `seirios_config_release.yml` contains the intended `Version:`.
+- Confirm the config `seirios_config_release.yml` (at the configured ref) contains the intended `Version:`.
-- Confirm every Docker image tag in the manifest exists.
+- Confirm every Docker image tag in `release-config.yml` exists.
-- Run the builder.
+- Run `bash scripts/release.sh --no-upload` (or push to `master` for the CI path).
 - Check `dist/manifest.json`.
 - Check one package's `release_info.json`.
-- Upload the correct assets to GitHub Releases.
+- Upload the correct assets to GitHub Releases (`release.sh` does this automatically without `--no-upload`).
 - Test the client installer with `--no-install` first.

 Example test: